sampsyo/cs6120/content/blog/2020-11-11-self/index.md

 Every object is created from a class constructor.
 However, [classes themselves can be modified at runtime][sosmalltalk].
 Also, under the hood, classes are just a special type of object (this leads naturally to the concept of prototypes that Self pioneered).

 * Message Passing<br>
 The way to interact with objects is to send them messages.
-At runtime, the "receiver" object scans itself and its parent classes for a method with the same name as the message, and if one exists, it executes it.
-The message can also contain method arguments.
-This can be referred to as [single dynamic dispatch][dispatch] or [duck typing][duck].
-In fact, this is the way in which Smalltalk and Self are dynamically typed languages.
+At run time, the "receiver" object scans itself and its parent classes for a method with the same name as the message, and if one exists, it executes it.
+These semantics can be referred to as [single dynamic dispatch][dispatch] or [duck typing][duck], and this is the way in which Smalltalk and Self are dynamically typed languages.

 * Blocks<br>
 Blocks of Smalltalk code (i.e., the things enclosed by curly braces in most languages) are themselves objects and can be passed as values.
 They can also be given parameters, which facilitates their use as lambda functions.